Visit Malton Sewer

 The EDM records show the number and duration of sewage spills into the river Derwent SSSI which amounts to thousands of hours each year due to the lack of capacity in the sewerage system to accomodate the volume of sewage produced by the towns.

-NEWS UPDATE 24 JANUARY 2025: Re Planning Application 21/01115/MOUTE submitted by Barrett Taylor Wimpey for 645 houses in Norton, Malton.
+UPDATE 24 JANUARY 2025: Re Planning Application 21/01115/MOUTE submitted by Barrett Taylor Wimpey for 645 houses in Norton, Malton.

 Yorkshire Water has written to the Local Planning Authority, North Yorkshire Council (letter dated 16 January 2025) requesting the following condition be attached to any planning permission granted, that… [ Read the full letter here ]